-- 1. Is this decision a Budget & Policy Framework or Key Decision?
-YES / NO If YES please answer question 2 below - 2.
-Will there be an impact of the decision requested in respect of Child and Family Poverty?
+1. Is this decision a Budget & Policy Framework or Key Decision?
+YES / NO If YES please answer question 2 below

+2. Will there be an impact of the decision requested in respect of Child and Family Poverty?
 YES / NO If YES please complete the matrix below

-in 120 picase complete the matrix selection

-GROUP POSITIV IMPACT ATIVE PACT NO IMPACT REASON & EVIDENCE
+GROUP POSITIVE IMPACT NEGATIVE IMPACT NO IMPACT REASON & EVIDENCE

 Young working people aged 18 - 21

 Those who are disabled or suffer from illness / mental illness

 Those with low educational attainment

 Those who are unemployed

 Those who are underemployed

 Children born into families in poverty

 Those who find difficulty in managing their finances

 Lone parents

 Those from minority ethnic backgrounds

 Poverty is measured in different ways.
 Will the policy / decision have an impact on child and family poverty and in what way?

-Poverty Measure (examples of poverty measures appended overleaf) POSITIV IMPACT ATIVE NO IMPACT REASON & EVIDENCE
+Poverty Measure (examples of poverty measures appended overleaf) POSITIVE IMPACT NEGATIVE IMPACT NO IMPACT REASON & EVIDENCE

-Overall impact of Policy / Decision

-NO IMPACT / NO CHANGE ADJ UST / CHAN GE POLICY / SERVICE